Master of Arts in Public Relations and Digital Communications

 Realise your creative potential and develop key media industry skills to specialise in public relations

-The MA in Journalism and Public Relations is accredited by the National Union of Journalists (NUJ) and the Public Relations Institute of Ireland (PRII).
+The MA in Public Relations and Digital Communications is accredited by the National Union of Journalists (NUJ) and the Public Relations Institute of Ireland (PRII).
 The programme is delivered on a full-time and part-time basis by academics and industry experts in the fields of public relations, communications, business and journalism.

-The MA in Journalism and Public Relations provides students with a well-rounded internationally recognised communications qualification that prepares them for careers within the communications, media and public relations industries.
+The MA in Public Relations and Digital Communications provides students with a well-rounded internationally recognised communications qualification that prepares them for careers within the communications, media and public relations industries.

-Why Study Journalism and Public Relations at Griffith College?
+Why Study Public Relations and Digital Communications at Griffith College?

-The MA in Journalism and Public Relations is recognised by the National Union of Journalists (NUJ) and the Public Relations Institute of Ireland (PRII).
+The MA in Public Relations and Digital Communications is recognised by the National Union of Journalists (NUJ) and the Public Relations Institute of Ireland (PRII).

 The curriculum is structured to increase the employability of students and promote professional development in the communications sector.
 The course is conducted on both a full and part-time basis over a 1-2 year period.
 Learners will acquire the skills to conceive, produce and edit their own media and public relations content on all platforms including web, social, radio, print and mobile video.